to Provide Support to the European

 Primary Sclerosing Cholangitis (PSC) is a rare disease of the bile ducts, involving an inflammation of the bile ducts (due to unknown causes).The scar tissue as a result of this inflammation narrows the bile ducts, as a result of which bile might flow back to the liver.
 At that point, bile is toxic and can destroy the liver.
 As yet, there exists no medication that can cure PSC.
 The primary symptoms of PSC are, among others, (debilitating) fatigue, pruritus (intense itching) and jaundice.
 As a result, the patient’s quality of life is often low.
 The estimated median survival rate from diagnosis until liver transplantation or PSC-related death is currently 21 years.

-PSC Patients Europe wants to provide support to all affected by Primary Sclerosing Cholangitis (PSC) , a rare liver disease.
-By creating 'mass', we believe it is easier to create a good rapport (win-win) with the many other PSC stakeholders, such as researchers, doctors, policy makers etc..
-We work closely together with researchers, not only to get the patient perspective embedded in their activities, but also to collaborate to enhance their chances in getting grants and funding,
+- PSC Patients Europe wants to provide support to all affected by Primary Sclerosing Cholangitis (PSC).
+By creating ‘mass‘, we believe it is easier to create a good rapport (win-win) with the many other PSC stakeholders, such as researchers, doctors, policy makers etc..
+We work closely together with researchers, not only to get the patient perspective embedded in their activities, but also to collaborate to enhance their chances in getting grants and funding.

 All information on this website is meant complimentary and not to replace any advice or information from a health care provider.

 This website is intended to give and disseminate information about PSC and PSC-related topics to PSC patients, their care-givers, family & friends, HCPs and all others who are interested.

 A donor, who wishes to remain anonymous, has generously donated this website.

 Website PSCPE van Marleen M. Kaatee is in licentie gegeven volgens een Creative Commons Naamsvermelding-NietCommercieel-GeenAfgeleideWerken 4.0 Internationaal-licentie.